Low-Risk Savings: The Basics

 - Tax treatment: Growth is tax-advantaged similar to other provident funds.

-Over 18 years at a moderate 5% annual return, the total government contributions (50 NIS/ month for 216 months) grow to approximately 28,000 NIS with no parent contribution at all.
-With the parent top-up and match (100 NIS/month total from both parent and government match, plus the base 50 NIS), the balance at 18 approaches 75,000-80,000 NIS — a meaningful start to a young adult's financial life.
+Over 18 years at a moderate 5% annual return, the base government contribution alone (58 NIS/ month for 216 months) grows to roughly 20,000 NIS with no parent action at all.
+With the top-up doubling the monthly deposit to 116 NIS, the balance at 18 reaches approximately 40,000 NIS - a meaningful start to a young adult's financial life.

 To activate the top-up and choose your preferred fund manager, contact Bituach Leumi with your child's details and your chosen fund manager's information.
 The default fund manager and track are assigned automatically - but like all Israeli savings products, choosing a low-fee manager is worth the one-time administrative effort.